 Make a bat silhouette craft following this tutorial from Messy Little Monster.

-I love My Bored Toddlers simple cotton wool ghost craft for toddlers.
+I love My Bored Toddlers simple cotton wool ghost craft for toddlers that looks totally achievable for kids to make at home or in preschools and kindergarten.

 Not only is Pink Stripey Socks Halloween ghost banner insanely cute I love how she’s also shared how she cleaned up afterwards!
 It makes a potentially messy craft sound so much more achievable.